Anatomy and physiology: an introduction

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a pen, paper and highlighters to the sessions.
-Handouts will be provided.
+Handouts will be provided on the day.

 When I've finished, what course can I do next?

 - ITEC anatomy and physiology